InstantRobin/Budgeting-App-Project/README.md

 ✔️As a user, I want to be able to remove money from an account, and give a date of the action <br>
 ✔️As a user, I want to be able to move money between accounts, and give a date of the action <br>
 ✔️As a user, I want to be able to view the values on an account <br>
-As a user, I want to be able to assign a currency to an account <br>
+✔As a user, I want to be able to assign a currency to an account <br>
 As a user, I want to be able to set up regular purchases <br>
 As a user, I want to be able to set up regular deposits <br>